 Healthy and Easy Split Yellow Moong Dal Dosa Recipe

-The recipe shared in this post is made of split yellow moong dal, which can be made instantly.
-While it requires two hours of soaking, the batter does not need to be fermented.
-You can use the batter straightway after grinding.
-It have semi spicy flavour and nice color, crisp or soft and delicious.
+The recipe shared in this article uses split yellow moong dal, and the batter can be made quickly.
+While it requires two hours of soaking, the batter does not need to be fermented; you can use the batter straightway after grinding.
+It has a semi-spicy flavour and a nice color.
+The dosas can be made crisp or soft, and they're delicious either way.

-- 1 cup Split yellow moong dal/ whole skinned moong dal, Washed and soaked for 2 hours
+- 1 cup split yellow moong dal or whole skinned moong dal, washed and soaked for 2 hours

 - A pinch of hing